City, University of London

 An increasing amount of human activity is recorded with data.
 This means there is a data angle for almost any subject.

 We tell some stories every year, month or day.
-We can greatly simplify or even automate those stories, giving us more time to focus on in-depth reporting.
+We can greatly simplify or automate stories, giving us more time to focus on in-depth reporting.

 Though not without data quality issues and ethical considerations, accuracy is central to data journalism.